 With the help of community volunteers and our friends at the National Aquarium, the National Wildlife Federation team spent an evening at Camden Yards for some “spring cleaning” of our 10,000 square foot Oriole habitat garden.
 This garden, designed by the acclaimed Claudia West, serves as a wonderful example of how native gardening can add beauty to the urban landscape.
-After a couple hours of weed-pulling, we celebrated by taking our volunteers to that night’s game, and we even saw a rare O’s victory.
+After a couple hours of weed-pulling, we celebrated by taking our volunteers to that night’s game, and we even saw an O’s victory.

 Community Conservation Night

 In an effort to connect with West Baltimore neighborhoods, our team partnered with a local urban farm, Whitelock Community Farm, to host a community conservation night focused on environmental issues specific to Baltimore City.
 Upwards of 40 community members joined us for community service, dinner, and an opportunity to attend an expert conservation panel.
 The panel included community residents, officials from the Office of Sustainability and Department of Public Works, and partners from local conservation organizations.
 It was rewarding to see so many local residents enjoying an evening outdoors with healthy, local food, and an opportunity to engage in meaningful dialogue.
 Reservoir Hill is a community with a strong understanding of the connection between public green space and community health.